ziparker/PlotJuggler/README.md

 - ULog (PX4)
 - Your custom format... [contact me to know more](https://www.plotjuggler.io/support).

-## New in version 2.X
+## Compute calculations and transform your data

 It is now possible to create custom timeseries!
-Simply write your own JavaScript function and apply it to one of more existing timeseries.
+Simply write your own JavaScript or Lua function and apply it to one of more existing timeseries.

 Many thanks to [@1r0b1n0](https://github.com/1r0b1n0), who developed the initial version of this feature, and to our first __sponsor__,